gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX/README.md

 As you can see, there are many little things that shape the productive environment into one you can immediately employ, and reap the benefit in no-time.

 ![Gapotchenko FX Ark](../../../../Documentation/Assets/gapotchenko-fx-ark-2019.png?raw=true ".NET is a technology for everyone.
-Nobody can take it away or undermine its progress.
 Gapotchenko.FX brings RAD back to the people 💪")

 <div align="right">